yifanlu0227/ChatSim/README.md

 ![compare](./img/pose_compare.png)

-Final data folder will be like:
+The final data folder will be like:
 ```bash
 data
 `-- waymo_multi_view